Kurtis-Hill/HomeAppProjectDev/Readme.md

 After running the command add you own variables values but you can exclude the variables with TEST in them.
 Be sure to mark the variable APP_ENV with <b>prod</b>.

 <h2>SSL Setup</h2>
-first we need to create; client server and ca-certificates these can be signed or self signed.
+first we need to create; jwt public & private pem certificates, client & server pem files and ca-certificates these can be signed or self-signed.
 There are multiple guides online for generating these certs but the naming convention should follow:
 <ul>
     <li>ca-cert.pem</li>
     <li>client-cert.pem</li>